saezlab/decoupleR/.github/CONTRIBUTING.md

 *   Add the unit test for `run_foo()` only, once they pass incorporate `run_foo()` inside of the main `decouple()` and add it also to the `decouple()` unit testing.
 *   If all goes well, you are ready.
 Start the pull request process.

+## Add a new gene set resource

+At the moment, decoupleR infrastructure supports a `tibble` or `data.frame` to which the network data will be mapped.
+Mapping can be carried out by selection by position, string or symbol.
+Therefore, as long as your network is in a long format, you should have no problem adapting the call to the function, so it is not necessary to integrate your resource into the package.

 ## Code of Conduct